Darren Jamieson

-Jamieson has previously played for Livingston, Bo'ness United, Hamilton Academical and Arbroath.
+Jamieson has previously played for Livingston, Bo'ness United, Hamilton Academical, Arbroath and Kelty Hearts.

 Early life

 Jamieson grew up in Polbeth, West Lothian and attended West Calder high school.
 He played in goal from a young age with Murieston United alongside pros like Danny Wilson and Rhys McCabe.
 Jamieson was then scouted by Rangers where he played for a few years before leaving for Livingston.

 Career

 Livingston

 A product of Livingston's youth system, Jamieson made his debut for the first-team on 27 April 2010, in a 2–0 home win over Albion Rovers in the Scottish Third Division.
 His next appearance came the following season on 7 May 2011, in a 3–1 away win against Alloa Athletic in the Scottish Second Division.
 Over the next couple of seasons, he was mainly utilised as reserve keeper in the first-team.
 He made three consecutive Scottish First Division appearances towards the end of season 2012–13, keeping two clean sheets in those three matches.
 Jamieson cemented his place as the number 1 goalkeeper at Livingston and in his first season as #1 saved five penalties.
 He was awarded both supporters young player and play of the year at the end of the season.

 After Rangers goalkeeper Liam Kelly signed on loan with Livingston at the beginning of the 2016–17 season, Jamieson was sent on loan to Scottish Junior Football East Region Super League side Bo'ness United.